PerinatalLab/HAPLOTYPES/README.md

 ## Usage
 ### Input and output formats
 Main input is a *nice-phase* VCF file.
 It is a standard VCF with phase information (`|`-separated genotypes in `GT` field), but with alleles aligned so that the left haplotype on parents is the transmitted one, and left haplotype in child is the maternally inherited one (i.e. M|P or T|U).
 See `input-output_file_formats.pdf` for more details.
 Pedigree information is provided in a file with at least 3 columns, indicating child ID, father ID, and mother ID, respectively. **Duos must have 0 for the missing parent ID.** Any subsequent columns will be ignored.
-This format is equivalent to columns 2, 3, and 4 of PLINK's .fam files, after removing parents' rows.
+This format is equivalent to columns 2, 3, and 4 of PLINK's .fam files, after removing parents' rows. **All samples in the VCF file must be present in the pedigree file.**

 ### Running
-For basic usage, change parameters in `split_haplotype_launcher.sh` (input and output file locations) and set all flags to `true`.
+For basic usage, change parameters in `split_haplotype_launcher.sh` (input and output file locations) and set the `convert`, `makegrm`, and `esth2` flags to `true`.
+Set the `haveMothers` or `haveFathers` to `false` if you have only duos of some kind.
+Set `plinkfam` to `true` if you have pedigree information in a PLINK-style .fam file (correct columns will be extracted, and parents' rows removed.)

 ### Running only `split_haplotypes`